phpearth/conduct/conduct.md

 Leaving topics available in the group might also help someone as you in the future.
 Topics are also visible in group search and therefore available for people looking for existing solutions.

+**Closing topics**.
+Topics are closed by group staff decision in a case of non-English content, personal data shared, duplicate posts or low-quality discussions.
+Closing topics on your behalf is not a welcome practice and requires group staff decision.
+Instead, ask staff members to close the particular topic for you.

+**Bumping topics**.
+Bumping topics in order to change the post position above the other discussions is not a welcome practice and should be always avoided.

 ### Disrespecting Staff Members